-- Check whether an attorney is a member in good standing of local, state, and national trial lawyers’ associations and the state bar association.
+- Check whether the attorney is a member in good standing of local, state, and national bar associations.

-- Ask what percentage of each lawyer's caseload is devoted to medical malpractice, what portion of the cases go to trial versus settling, and how much of the case work is delegated to support staff.
+- Ask what percentage of the lawyer's caseload is devoted to medical malpractice, what portion of cases goes to trial versus settling, and how much of the case work is delegated to support staff.

-- Verify that an attorney works on a contingency fee basis and absorbs up-front expenses.
+- Verify that the attorney works on a contingency fee basis and absorbs up-front expenses.

-- What percentage of your practice is devoted to medical malpractice cases?
+- What percentage of your practice is devoted to medical malpractice?

 - How many medical malpractice cases have you handled in the past three years?

-- How much experience do you have with my type of medical malpractice case, i.e. surgical error, prescription error, diagnostic error, etc. (ask to see case history)?
+- How much experience do you have with my type of case, e.g. misdiagnoses, medication errors, or surgical mistakes?

-- Have you been recognized for achievement by the National Trial Lawyers’ Association and/or certified by the American Board of Professional Liability Attorneys?
+- Have you been recognized by The National Trial Lawyers and/or certified by the American Board of Professional Liability Attorneys?

 - What notable or newsworthy cases have you handled?